MicrosoftCloudEssentials-LearningHub/AI-102StudyGuide/0_AI-questions.md

 > - Ensure that users can perform drill down filtering based on category. <br/>
 > Which index attributes should you configure for the category field?

-- [ ] A. searchable, sortable, and retrievable ❌: `This is incorrect because while these attributes allow searching and sorting, they do not support drill down filtering.`
+- [ ] searchable, sortable, and retrievable ❌: `This is incorrect because while these attributes allow searching and sorting, they do not support drill down filtering.`
 - [ ] retrievable, filterable, and sortable ❌: `This is incorrect because while these attributes allow filtering and sorting, they do not support searching for words in the category field.`
 - [ ] retrievable, facetable, and key ❌: `This is incorrect because the 'key' attribute is used for unique identifiers, not for enabling search or filtering capabilities.`
 - [ ] searchable, facetable, and retrievable ✅: `This is correct because these attributes allow the category field to be included in search results, support searching for words in the category field, and enable drill down filtering based on category.`